COURSE ID: MODULE I: D-EF46-OL | MODULE II: D-EF47-OL LANGUAGE:

 Fees are subject to VAT (applied at the current Italian rate of 22%).
 Under current EU fiscal regulations, VAT will not however applied to companies, Institutions or Universities providing a valid tax registration number.

 The number of participants is limited to 8.
 Places will be allocated on a first come, first serve basis.
-The course will only be confirmed when at least 5 people have enrolled.
+The course will be officially confirmed, when at least 5 individuals are enrolled.

 NAME